cheungsiupaang/cheungsiupaang.github.io/_pages/about.md

   - /about.html
 ---

-Cheung Siupaang is my name in Cantonese, and Zhang Zhaopeng is my name in Mandarin.
+Zhang Zhaopeng is my name in Mandarin, and Cheung Siupaang is my name in Cantonese.

 I'm a Ph.D. candidate in College of Artificial Intelligence, Nankai University, supervised by [Prof. Han Jianda](https://ai.nankai.edu.cn/info/1032/2784.htm) and [Prof. Liang Xiao](https://ai.nankai.edu.cn/info/1034/4844.htm).